(Repeats with no changes)

 In announcing the proposed legislation, the committee said the change "corrects an illogical and unworkable capital requirement" that would have pushed non-bank dealers out of the derivatives market, making it less competitive for banks.
 Of the 84 registered swap dealers, less than a quarter are non-bank entities.

-The non-bank dealers' effort to change a proposed rule is the latest example of how, nearly four years after Dodd-Frank passed, companies are still scrambling to blunt the impact of new regulations on their businesses.
+The effort to change the CFTC's proposed rule is the latest example of how, nearly four years after Dodd-Frank passed, companies are still scrambling to blunt the impact of new regulations on their businesses.

 In this instance, the stakes are particularly high for the small, non-bank brokers.
-At last year's hearing, FCStone Chief Financial Officer William Dunaway argued that the CFTC's proposed rules would force his company to hold "hundreds of times more" capital than a bank for an identical book of trades.
+At last year's hearing, Dunaway argued that the CFTC's proposed rules would force his company to hold "hundreds of times more" capital than a bank for an identical book of trades.

 Small changes to the way capital charges are calculated could lead a dealer to hold anywhere from $3.9 million to $536.7 million worth of capital against the same trade, according to evidence submitted by FCStone to the Agriculture Committee.